ryanjoprod/cpp_database/README.md

-# C++ Database Programming
+# C++ Database and Graphics Programming

 I am using this codebase to learn how to program databases with c++, as well as c++ programming in general.

 The original codebase is from [CodeGurus](https://www.codeguru.com/database/database-programming-with-c-c/), and works with the MySQL Connector for c++.

-My version of the program will be using the [MariaDB Connector](https://mariadb.com/downloads/connectors/connectors-data-access/cpp-connector).
+My version of the program will be using the [MariaDB C++ Connector](https://mariadb.com/downloads/connectors/connectors-data-access/cpp-connector).

 Main Branch will always follow the most complicated, and up-to-date, branch in the repo.